2014 Holiday Home Tour Tickets

-Friday, Dec 6th: 5 – 9 pm
+Friday, Dec 5th: 5 – 9 pm

-Saturday, Dec.
-7th: 5 – 9 pm
+Saturday, Dec 6th: 5 – 9 pm

-Sunday, Dec 8th: 1 - 5 pm
+Sunday, Dec 7th: 1 - 5 pm

 This walkable tour includes admission to seven private homes in Fourth Ward, including the rarely-seen historic Berryhill House, all beautifully decorated for the season.
 On Sunday only, guests may also tour the historic McNinch House, including the newly renovated private residence upstairs.
 Throughout the weekend, choirs and hand bell ensembles will perform seasonal music on the porches of neighborhood homes.
 Tour guests also will receive complimentary horse and carriage rides throughout the neighborhood, wine and beer samplings, and tasty treats from selected Center City restaurants (while they last).
 Additional updates coming soon, so follow us on Facebook or check back frequently for exciting news & announcements!

-All tour stops are within walking distance of one another and free on street parking is available throughout the neighborhood.
-Additional $5.00 parking is available in the surface lot adjacent to the 7th Street Public Market at 224 East 7th Street.
-If you have pre-purchased your ticket, you may redeem it for a guidebook at the 7th Street Public Market.
-Tour guests will be treated to complimentary horse and carriage rides between the Market and the Tour Ticket Booth located at 9th & Poplar Streets.
-See the interactive map of Center City for additional parking options.
+All tour stops are within walking distance of one another.
+Limited free on-street parking is available throughout the neighborhood.
+Additional flat fee ($5.00) parking is available in the surface lot adjacent to the 7th Street Public Market at 224 E. 7th Street.
+FREE horse-drawn carriages will transport tour-goers between the Market and the Holiday Home Tour.

 Additional information, press kits, and group rates are available.
 Please contact us at: email@example.com